gicentre/prettier-plugin-elm/README.md

 Nevertheless, it is recommended to always rely on local copies of `prettier` and `prettier-plugin-elm` as this reduces the chance of formatting conflicts between project collaborators.
 This may happen if different global versions of Prettier are used.

-Installing `prettier-plugin-elm` either locally or globally may require you to restart the editor if formatting does not work right away.
+Installing `prettier-plugin-elm` either locally or globally may require you to restart the editor if formatting does not work right away.</s>

 ## Implementation details

-Unlike [other Prettier plugins](https://prettier.io/docs/en/plugins.html#official-plugins), `prettier-plugin-elm` does not parse the code into a syntax tree to then print it – both of these tasks are delegated to [`elm-format`](https://github.com/avh4/elm-format) and are executed in a single call to a sub-process.
+Unlike [other Prettier plugins](https://prettier.io/docs/en/plugins.html#official-plugins), `prettier-plugin-elm` does not parse the code into a syntax tree to then print it; both of these tasks are delegated to [`elm-format`](https://github.com/avh4/elm-format) and are executed in a single call to a sub-process.
 Thus, the result of formatting is compatible with what Elm community is used to see.

 The only difference that `prettier-plugin-elm` introduces is related to handling fragments of Elm modules, which is [not yet supported](https://github.com/avh4/elm-format/issues/65) by `elm-format`.